Prologue to Knowledge Management:

 - Data Management.

 ITIL Management significant importance:

 ITIL Management is the core process that takes input from all other ITSM methods and is accountable for supplying knowledge and supporting information to all ITSM techniques as and when required.
-And so it is determined that this process interfaces with all the other processes of ITSM proceedings.
+And so, it is determined that this process interfaces with all the other methods of ITSM proceedings.

-Particularly, this approach is bound with all other approaches like Configuration and Release management for monitoring and keeping records of every formation such as CIs, releases, and elements.
+This approach is mainly bound with all other processes like Configuration and Release management to monitor and keep records of every formation such as CIs, releases, and elements.

 ITIL Knowledge Management key objectives:

-The main purpose of ITIL Knowledge management is to assemble, maintain, and share information within a firm.
+ITIL Knowledge management’s primary purpose is to assemble, maintain, and share information within a firm.

 ITIL Service Knowledge Management System:

 ITIL Service Knowledge Management System is the centralized database of information and knowledge that an IT organization has to deliver services.
 This method normally reserves, administer, modernize, and provide an overview of all databases that an IT service operator needs to help through the facets of IT services.